 Coffee breaks and lunch are included on both days.

-Marc Smith, Chief Social Scientist, Connected Action Consulting Group
+Dr. Marc A. Smith, Chief Social Scientist, Connected Action Consulting Group

 Marc Smith is a sociologist specializing in the social organization of online communities and computer mediated interaction.
 Smith leads the Connected Action consulting group and lives and works in Silicon Valley, California.
 Smith co-founded the Social Media Research Foundation (http://www.smrfoundation.org/), a non-profit devoted to open tools, data, and scholarship related to social media research.